 Beginning your General Data Protection Regulation (GDPR) Journey

 It’s challenging to stay ahead of the curve when it comes to regulations.
 But in May 2018, an important law will take effect that you need to know about: The General Data Protection Regulation (GDPR).
 It protects and enables people’s privacy rights.
 In this article we have give you a short presentation of what GDPR is, why you should care, the key implications and how you should prepare.
-Thankfully, Microsoft has also produced an in-depth white paper that interprets the GDPR, find the white paper and end of this article.
+Thankfully, Microsoft has also produced an in-depth white paper that interprets the GDPR; find the white paper at the end of this article.

 What is the GDPR?

 It’s a European law that sets a new global bar for privacy rights, security, and compliance.
 The GDPR imposes rules on organizations that offer goods and services to people in the EU (or that collect and analyze data tied to EU residents)—no matter where those businesses are located.
 It establishes strict worldwide privacy requirements that govern how personal data is managed and protected, regardless of where that data is sent, processed, or stored.

 The complex law is impactful because it will require profound changes by organizations worldwide—including yours.
 It could require significant changes in how you gather, use, and manage personal data.
 It affects companies, government agencies, non-profits, and other organizations.

 Key implications of the GDPR